 (6) Deferred taxes are created for the differences between the VAG balance sheet and the solvency balance sheet, which are presented together for assets and liabilities in item (6); cf. explanation (1).
-The increase in the sum of reevaluations from 2018 to 2019 therefore required an increase in the deferred tax liabilities shown above.
+The decrease in the sum of reevaluations from 2019 to 2020 therefore required a decrease in the deferred tax liabilities shown above.